Jamie Collins (American football): Cleveland Browns

-On October 31, 2016, Collins was traded to the Cleveland Browns for a conditional 2017 third round draft pick.
-The pick was later traded to the New Orleans Saints and used on Trey Hendrickson.
+On October 31, 2016, Collins was traded to the Cleveland Browns for a compensatory 2017 third round draft selection.
+The selection was later traded to the New Orleans Saints for Brandin Cooks and used on Trey Hendrickson.
 Head coach Hue Jackson named Collins a starting outside linebacker opposite Cam Johnson and alongside inside linebackers Demario Davis and Christian Kirksey.

 On November 6, 2016, Collins made his debut with the Cleveland Browns and recorded eight combined tackles during their 35–10 loss to the Dallas Cowboys in Week 9.
 On December 11, 2016, Collins collected a season-high 15 combined tackles (13 solo) and a sack in the Browns' 25–10 loss to the Cincinnati Bengals.
 He finished the 2016 season with a total of 112 combined tackles (79 solo), three passes defensed, three sacks, two interceptions, and two forced fumbles in 15 games and 14 starts.
 Pro Football Focus gave Collins an overall grade of 88.6, which ranked seventh among all qualifying linebackers in 2016.

 2017

-On January 8, 2017, the Cleveland Browns fired defensive coordinator Ray Horton after they finished with a 1-15 record in 2016.
+On January 8, 2017, the Cleveland Browns fired defensive coordinator Ray Horton after they finished with a 1–15 record in 2016.
 On January 23, 2017, the Cleveland Browns signed Collins to a four-year, $50 million contract with $26.40 million guaranteed and a signing bonus of $5 million.

 The Cleveland Browns hired Gregg Williams as their new defensive coordinator and installed a base 4-3 defense.
 Head coach Hue Jackson named Collins the starting strongside linebacker to begin the regular season, along with Christian Kirksey and starting middle linebacker Joe Schobert.
-On September 17, 2017, Collins collected a season-high seven solo tackles before exiting in the fourth quarter of the Browns' 24-10 loss at the Baltimore Ravens due to a concussion.
-Collins was inactive and remained in concussion protocol for the next three games (Weeks 3-5).
+On September 17, 2017, Collins collected a season-high seven solo tackles before exiting in the fourth quarter of the Browns' 24–10 loss at the Baltimore Ravens due to a concussion.
+Collins was inactive and remained in concussion protocol for the next three games (Weeks 3–5).
 In Week 6, he collected a season-high eight combined tackles and deflected a pass during a 33–17 loss at the Houston Texans.
 On November 12, 2017, Collins made a tackle, broke up a pass, and intercepted a pass by quarterback Matthew Stafford in the Browns' 38–24 loss at the Detroit Lions.
 Collins left the game in the first quarter after he sustained an injury to his right knee that occurred when he was tackled by Graham Glasgow while returning his interception.
 On November 14, 2017, the Cleveland Browns officially placed Collins on injured reserve due to his torn MCL.
 Collins finished the 2017 season with 31 combined tackles (21 solo), three pass deflections, a sack, a forced fumble, and an interception in six games and six starts.
 Pro Football Focus gave Collins an overall grade of 35.9, which ranked 82nd among all qualifying linebackers in 2017.